jarvispact/nope/docs/blog-post-get-schwifty/post.md

 ## Closing

 ❤ Typescript is awesome ❤.
-The user of the library doesnt have to write a single type.
-You simply extract the type from the schema.
-If you change the schema, your type will automatically change as well.
-All the code that depends on the schema or extracted types cannot be out of sync anymore.
+I really love how you can infer the types from your functions and objects.
+Also i love that all of those little schema constructors are composable with each other to form really complex schemas.
+Im curious to further play around with it, add more features and try it in different scenarios.
+I hope that you learned something new or at least got inspired to get schwifty with generics and type inference yourself.

-I hope that you learned something new today.
 Let me know what you think and leave some feedback.
 Okay 👋